Family Friendly Fishing in Jervis Bay

 Murrays Beach Boat Ramp and Wall

 Fishing here can add a different scope to the usual family fishing because it is a popular spot for squid fishing.
 Murrays Beach itself is a beautiful location within Booderee National Park and is a popular snorkelling location.Most fishing is done early morning or at dusk.
+One of the popular fishing spots for 'over the weed' fishing.

 This is a great land-based spot for bream, whiting, flathead, flounder, squid and the odd good size snapper.